TechsAvey2024/Living-Life-On-The-Veg/README.md

 I chose a colour palette based around a green & beige as these colours remind me of the outdoors and also resembles the theme, I want the users of this website to be able to get clear information easily and also have videos to watch instead of reading and believe these colours will help to do this.

-I used Google fonts 'Cookie' and 'Sans-Serif' across the entire website, I felt 'Cookie' was a fun text and stood out on the page but I also wanted something easier to read for the large blocks of texts which is why I chose 'Sans-Serif' for the body text, example below:
+I used Google fonts 'Cookie' and 'Sans-Serif' across the entire website, I felt 'Cookie' was a fun text and stood out on the page but I also wanted something easier to read for the large blocks of texts which is why I chose 'Sans-Serif' for the body text.

 ---

 ## **Features**

 This is a fully responsive website that was designed desktop-first which i later learnt was the wrong way to do this, the page is divided into the four sections listed in the navbar.
-All of the headings use the font Cookie and the body text is Raleway, this consistency has been used across the website to create a coherent design.
+All of the headings use the font Cookie and the body text is Sans-Serif, this consistency has been used across the website to create a coherent design.

 ### *Navbar*
 The navbar is placed on the bottom of a responsive image which acts as a header, when viewed on smaller screens I opted for the menu to collapse into a hamburger icon as I still wanted to image to be seen.
 The image I have chosen is representative of the site's theme, it immediately encourages the user to be encourages to grow and entices them to read further.